 What are the 10 most dangerous species in the world you would say?
 A shark?
 A tiger?
-What of a crocodile?
+What about a crocodile?

-Though these are frightening predators, the deadliest predator in the world is probably something even smaller year after year — the mosquito.
+Though these are frightening predators, the deadliest animal in the world is probably something even smaller year after year — the mosquito.

 Here are some of the world’s 10 Most Dangerous Animals

 Elephants are also responsible for a number of deaths each year–a 2005 National Geographic article said that elephant attacks kill 500 people a year.

 Tsetse fly transmits a disease called sleeping sickness, a parasite infection that can lead to headaches, nausea, joint pain, and itchiness at first, which can lead to some severe neurological complications later on.
 The death toll has been rising.
 With about 10,000 new cases registered every year now, the total number of annual deaths is also likely to be on the decline.

 Especially dogs infected with the rabies virus-are one of the deadliest animals out there, although vaccinations can avoid the virus.
 Approximately 35,000 deaths can be traced to rabies, and dogs account for 99 per cent of those cases.

 As of 2015, snake bites kill more than 100,000 individuals a year.
 Because of their pace, the black mamba is especially deadly.
 These species are the fastest of all snakes, slithering at speeds of up to 12.5 miles per hour, making it much more difficult to avoid one in remote areas.
 Luckily, black mambas only strike when threatened but they will bite repeatedly when they do, providing enough venom in a single bite to kill ten people.
 And if within 20 minutes, one does not obtain the correlative antivenin, the bites are almost 100 per cent fatal.

 The most animal-related deaths are blamed for the annoying bugs that suck blood and spread viruses from person to person.
 Mosquitoes causes deaths of 750,000 a year.